androidovshchik/DoSmthGreat/README.md

 Launch new app

-*IMPORTANT NOTE!* if you failed with achievement of purpose then it's better to delete the app and start new. **No fails!** otherwise you will achive nothing
+*NOTE!* if you failed with achievement of purpose then it's better to delete the app and start new. **No fails!** otherwise you will achive nothing

 ### Tips